Vhou-Atroph/TT-Damage-Calculator/README.md

 ### Other Features

-There are three buttons in the bottom right corner of the program.
+There are two buttons in the bottom right corner of the program.
 'Clear History' will clear all text in the History panel, which logs previous calculations.
-'Pin to Top' will ensure the program is always on top and visible.
 'Show Health and SOS Cards' brings up a grid of all cog health values from Level 7 to Level 20, as well as the major SOS cards for Trap, Sound, and Drop.
-The latter two buttons can both be toggled off by pressing them a second time.
+This can be toggled by clicking on it a second time.

 The program has various keybinds to expedite calculation:
 | Keybind     | Description         |